Who is No Kill Pima County?

 Lost Pets Initiative

 More than ½ of the dogs and cats that come to the county shelter are strays.
-The vast majority are never reunited with their owners.
-NKPC is working to prevents animals from going to the shelter and/or get them back home from the shelters.
-Providing low cost microchipping, free collars and direct support to those who lost their pets.
+The majority are never reunited with their owners.
+NKPC is working to prevents animals from going to the shelter and/or get them back home from the shelters, particularly by offering low cost or free microchip events, free collars and direct support to those who lost their pets.

 A marketing campaign to reach the general public and increase adoption/fostering of County shelter animals most in need: those on deadline, with medical and behavioral challenges, seniors and those who have been there for a month or longer.
-Many of these animals are featured on the website.
-Marketing includes billboards, bus stops posters, radio and television commericals as well as live exposure of animals on television and individualized adoption events.
+A financial assistance grant program for rescue organizations who need help with an animals special needs to enable adoption (Grant program currently on hold).

 No Kill Pima County is a 501 (c) (3) non-profit organization.